getflywheel/local-components/src/components/List/README.md

-Basic unordered (default )list.
-When the list items are not 'li' elements, there are automatically wrapped in 'li' tags.
+Basic unordered (default) list.
+When the list items are not 'li' elements, they are automatically wrapped in 'li' tags.
 ```js
 <List>
 	<a>All</a>